 - I’m just one opinion — and I am often wrong.

 - They’ll resent me if it proves to be a wrong decision, and trust me less the next time.

 - They may never take ownership of the issue.

 - They’ll likely do what they want anyway.

 - They won’t learn the valuable skills of listening to the voice of God.

-Help people form a paradigm through which to to solve their problems or make decisions.
+Help people form paradigms through which to to solve problems and make wiser decisions.